muneebahmd/actions/k8s/README.md

         kubernetes-manifest: 'k8s/k8s-manifest.yaml'
 ```

-### Hide Line Diff for Failed Checks
+### Show Line Diff for Failed Checks
-To hide the line diff for failed checks in the result output, configure the Action with following argument: `--hide-diff`
+To show the line diff for failed checks in the result output, configure the Action with following argument: `--show-diff`

 ```yaml
 on: [push]